 Tetradic colors are those that form a rectangle on the color wheel, and are also sometimes called rectangular colors.

 In a tetradic color set there are two complementary color pairs rotated 60 degrees from each other.
-Not a description that does well with words so take a look at the image to the right.
+Not a description that does well with words so take a look at the image below.
 It makes more sense visually.

 Because tetradic colors are made up of complements it tends to be a very vibrant, although possibly jarring, color scheme.
 Care needs to be taken when using this scheme and it is best if one of the colors is dominant to the others.